gem-pasteur/macsyfinder/doc/system_definition.rst

 .. _system_definition:

 *****************
-system definition
+System definition
 *****************

-The secretion system are defined in xml format.
+The secretion systems are defined in xml format.
 Each file describe **one** system.
-The name of the file correspond to the name of the secretion system.
+The name of the file corresponds to the name of the secretion system.

 * The element root is "system".
 * The system contains one or more element "gene".
 * The element "gene".
-   * must have an attribute "name" which must match to a profile in profile directory.
+   * must have an attribute "name" which must match to a profile in the profile directory.
-   * must have an attribute "presence" chich can take 3 values "mandatory", "allowed", "forbidden".
+   * must have an attribute "presence" which can take 3 values "mandatory", "allowed", "forbidden".
-   * may have an attribute "system_ref" which is a reference to the secretion system where the gene come from (this attribute is mainly used for forbidden gene and homologs gene).
+   * may have an attribute "system_ref" which is a reference to the secretion system where the gene comes from (this attribute is mainly used for forbidden gene and homologs gene).
      If system_ref is not specified that mean the gene is from the current system.
    * may have attribute "loner" which is a boolean.
 If a gene is loner that means this gene can be isolated on the genome ( *default false* ).
    * may have attibute "exhangeable" which is a boolean.
 If a gene is exchangeable that means this gene or one of the homologs can be found without